torao/iVR/README.md

 ## Setup Your Raspberry Pi

 Attach the USB storage, USB camera, and GPS receiver.
-And start up the Raspberry Pi.
+And your Raspberry Pi.

-If you have just installed the Raspberry Pi OS, it is recommended that you update your firmware and system.
+If you have just installed the Raspberry Pi OS, it's recommended that you update your firmware and system.

 ```